 Speed of delivery and level of performance often stand atop the list of priorities for engineering teams.
 On many occasions, cost will not be a concern until the organization or the budget owner encounters bill shock.
 At that point, it will become a mad dash to understand why costs ballooned and what we can do about them.

 The problem with that approach is that often, it’ll turn into a one-time exercise to understand costs and potentially to get them to an acceptable level.
-At the end of the day, cost management still isn’t a priority for engineers the way application performance management is.
-Until this is resolved, engineers will still prioritize performant applications and code over cost any day.
+At the end of the day, cloud cost management still isn’t a priority for engineers the way application performance management is.
+Until this issue of cloud finops is resolved, engineers will still prioritize performant applications and code over cloud cost optimization any day.

 At the same time, guessing what resources the application or service will need is a tall task, and sometimes impossible.
 In lieu of having accurate utilization metrics before the service has gone live, engineers do what makes the most sense and make large resource requests.
 The good news is that once it’s in production, it’s easier to see how this can be scaled down.